Our Board of Management

 Craig Morton

-Craig is currently the Head of Finance and Procurement at the Information Commissioners Office.
+Craig is currently the Deputy Director of Finance for NHS Lanarkshire Health Board.
 Craig is a qualified accountant with over 10 years’ experience in public and private finance, predominantly in the healthcare sector.

 Craig joined the Board in November 2020.